-Civilian Job News has released this year's list of the best employers for veterans, looking at companies whose recruiting, training and retention plans best serve military service members and veterans.
+Today is Veterans Day.
+Civilian Job News has released a list of the best employers for veterans, looking at companies whose recruiting, training and retention plans best serve military service members and veterans.
 Here's a look at some of the larger, more well-known companies:

 Amazon -- This year alone, Amazon has hired hundreds of veteran leaders into its fulfillment network, corporate business units, customer service and beyond.
 Amazon will hire more than 1,200 veterans in 2013.